zephyrproject-rtos/zephyr/doc/README.rst

 filtering is done as part of the ``doc/Makefile``.)

-If you're contributing components included in the Zephyr API documentaion and run across these warnings, you can include filtering them out as "expected" warnings by adding a conf file to the ``.known-issues/doc`` folder, following the example of other conf files found there.
+If you're contributing components included in the Zephyr API documentation and run across these warnings, you can include filtering them out as "expected" warnings by adding a conf file to the ``.known-issues/doc`` folder, following the example of other conf files found there.